Marvin Bracy: 2021

 2021 proved to be a strong return for Bracy-Williams.
 After several lackluster performances above 10 seconds, he broke his personal best with 9.85 seconds at the NACAC New Life Invitational in Miramar, Florida.
 With the second-fastest time in the world, Bracy-Williams was a strong contender to make the Olympic team in Tokyo.
 At the Olympic trials, Bracy won his 100m heat in 10.00 seconds.
 However, in the semi-finals, he pulled up 40m into the race with an apparent hamstring injury.
 He raced in Hungary 2 weeks later, clocking 10.02 seconds.

 6 weeks later, Bracy equaled his personal best of 9.85 at the American Track League #6 meeting in Memphis, Tennessee, this time into a -0.4 m/s headwind.

 2025

 In November 2025, USADA announced that Bracy-Williams had been issued with a three-year, nine-month ban (45 months) for anti-doping violations backdated to start of his provisional suspension in February 2024.
 His anti-doping violations include use of testosterone, attempted tampering, and whereabouts violations.
 USADA states Bracy-Williams received a significant reduction in his ban for assisting in a broader anti-doping investigation.
 In addition his results from June 1, 2023 were disqualified.

+2026

+In January 2026, Bracy-Williams joined the Enhanced Games.
+In February, a man was federally indicted for supplying Bracy-Williams with drugs.
+Rae Edwards claims he connected Bracy-Williams to a network of drug dealers for United States sprinters.
+In June 2026, Bracy-Williams was sanctioned for his third anti-doping violation.
+He announced his intent to retire to USADA, but would serve a 12 year ban for whereabouts failures if he chose to return to the sport.

 Personal life

-Bracy's cousins, Simeon Thomas and Kermit Whitfield are currently free agents in the NFL.
+Bracy-William’s cousins, Simeon Thomas and Kermit Whitfield are currently free agents in the NFL.